 The story of Chicago starts with a popular nightclub performer, Velma Kelly (Catherine Zeta-Jones) who catches her dancing partner-sister and her husband at a moment of passion.
 Not one to be upstaged by her sister, Velma fires a few warning shots that land her in the Cook County Women’s Jail.
 On “Murder’s Row”.

 Renee Zellweger plays the younger, but not so innocent Roxie Hart.
 A girl who wants to be in show business and is willing to do anything (and I mean anything) to get her big break.
 Too bad for Roxie’s latest road for stardom, Fred Casely.
 Fred promised Roxie an audition with a nightclub owner.
 Problem was, Fred was lying just to seduce Roxie.
 Roxie didn’t take the news well and explained it to her lying lover with a couple of bullets in the chest.
 Just in time for her loving husband, Amos to arrive home from work.

 The Music & the Dancing

 The music on the Chicago soundtrack is full of incredible songs.
 In numbers like “When You Are Good to Mama“, Queen Latifah shows us that she is more, much more than a hip-hop performer as she explains her pay up and pay off the philosophy of life.
-She played the role of Matron Mama Morton with the perfect combination of menace and larceny.
+Queen plays the role of Matron Mama Morton with the perfect combination of menace and larceny.

-The dancing showcases Bob Fosse’s love of the female form as the dancers’ high kicks, stomps and splits re-enact their crimes.
+The dancing showcases Bob Fosse’s brilliant choreography and his love of the female form as the dancers’ high kicks, stomps and splits re-enact their crimes.

 Best Line: ‘You know some guys just can’t handle their arsenic.’